 Temporary Medical Conditions refers to students with temporary conditions, such as injured limbs, surgeries and short-term illnesses that may require temporary accommodations.
+Temporary accommodations typically last one semester.
 Examples of temporary accommodations for students include:

 - Audio recorder for class sessions

 - Extra exam time, alternative testing arrangements

 - Classrooms in accessible locations